Maharam Multitone Rug

-Material research primarily determines all of Jongerius’ designs.
-Her vast portfolio includes single pieces exhibited at galleries, mass-produced products sold at retail stores, design of airliner interiors and even the redesign of the North Delegates’ Lounge at the UN Headquarters in New York.
-Jongerius was just beginning her career when she was approached by Maharam and invited to work on a project for their 100th anniversary.
-Maharam now produces 29 different Jongerius textiles, many of which are in the permanent collections at the Art Institute Chicago, Cooper Hewitt Smithsonian Design Museum and MoMA.
-In addition to conceiving textiles for Maharam, Jongerius creates innovative works for clients of her own company, Jongeriuslab, and serves as the design director at Danskina, a Kvadrat Maharam company for which she dreams up rugs.
-She has a very clear idea of what makes a rug: "There are three components that have to make music together: interesting yarns, great construction and the right technique to give the pattern dazzling oxygen."
+Material research primarily determines all of Hella Jongerius’ designs.
+Her extensive portfolio includes single pieces exhibited at galleries, mass-produced items sold at retail stores, design of airliner interiors and even the redesign of the North Delegates’ Lounge at UN Headquarters in New York.
+Jongerius was just beginning her career when she was approached by Maharam to work on a project for its 100th anniversary.
+Today, she works as Maharam’s design director, and many of her textiles are found in the permanent collections at the Art Institute Chicago, Cooper Hewitt Smithsonian Design Museum and MoMA.
+Jongerius has a very clear idea of what makes a successful rug: "There are three components that have to make music together: interesting yarns, great construction and the right technique to give the pattern dazzling oxygen."
 Starting life as a color test swatch for another one of her rugs, Jongerius’ Multitone Rug (2014) demonstrates her genius eye for color.
-When asked why her colors look so beautiful together, she replies, "That is the secret of the color-cooking chef."
-The rich texture of Multitone comes from its flat handwoven basket construction, which she calls "the archetype of weaving."
+When asked why her colors look so beautiful together, she replies, "That’s the secret of the color-cooking chef."
+Multitone’s rich texture comes from its flat handwoven basket construction – what she calls "the archetype of weaving."
 Made in India.